 I used to be an early adopter.
-I have always loved technological advancements in computing, and I was usually one of the first to adopt the latest hardware and software.
+Having always loved technological advancements in computing, and I was consistently among the first to adopt the latest hardware and software.

 But being an early adopter has had a terribly high cost.
 Not a fiscal cost (although that also often applies), but expensive in terms of time and frustration.